Keeping Your Dog Safe from Lyme Disease and Ticks

 There are a number of great products out there to keep the bugs off your pets.
 I personally prefer natural sprays or drops that don’t have as many harsh chemicals.

 But that being said, even “natural” sprays often have reactions with your pet’s skin.
 So be careful and make sure you are checking your pet carefully after testing it in a small place.

-This is the best thing you can do not only for your pets but yourself any time you’ve gone out, full body checks for ticks is a must.
+This is the best thing you can do not only for your pets but yourself any time you’ve gone out, full-body checks for ticks are a must.
 Not only are you making sure that the ticks don’t latch on (if caught early) but you are also deeply inspecting your dog for other things you might have missed, like growths and wounds.

 If you do find a tick, make sure you remove it quickly and SAVE the tick!
 You might need to take it to your vet for testing.
 The easiest way to remove a tick from your dog is with a tick twister or a tick key.
 Both smoothly get under the tick and twist it away from your dog.